 If you are going to register your car, exhibit at car shows, find a mechanic who can handle your car’s unique problems, and apply for Classic Car Insurance, understanding the key differences between each type of vehicle is essential.

-Our car shipping experts have been shipping classic, antique and vintage cars vehicles for over 14 years so we asked them to describe a few of the most important distinctions between classics and vintage cars, as well as classic and antique classifications.
+Our car shipping experts have been shipping classic, antique and vintage cars vehicles for over 14 years so we asked them to describe a few of the most important distinctions between classic and vintage cars, as well as classic and antique classifications.

 Classic vs Antique vs Vintage Cars